vaibhavER/accordion-slider-tabs-responsive/README.md

                     media: 376 // Tabs visible instead of accordion for screen widths less than or equal to this value }
             },
-            slider: { // Configuration options for the slider functionality within the accordian
+            slider: { // Configuration options for the slider functionality within the accordion
                 active: true,
                 nav: false,
                 touch: true,